Home Buying Tips: Mortgage Loan Documents Checklist

-Buying a new home is so exciting, and part of that process is getting set up with a mortgage.
+With interest rates reaching historic lows, you might be sitting there wondering if now is a good time to buy a new home?
+Well, we don’t know exactly where interest rates are going next, but the current attractive terms certainly make home buying more affordable than ever, especially for those who will be financing their home with a mortgage.
 For first time homebuyers, or anyone for that matter, the idea of a mortgage can be overwhelming.
 There are lots of documents required for a loan application and lots of things you need to have on hand.
 Do you know what they all are?

 Chances are you have some idea of what might be needed but, even if you are a pro, this handy guide can help you find those needed documents you will want to have on hand to secure your best possible loan.
 And, for those borrowers who love being extra organized, it is a great idea to create a folder to save these important papers in one spot.
 That way if you need to send them in again, you will know right where they are.

-So, what are the most common documents needed to secure a mortgage?
+So, what are the most common documents you will need to secure a mortgage and take advantage of where interest rates are going?
 Well, high level you will want to have:

 - Employment records